-- DO park all vehicles clear of the roadway and at least 10 feet from the shoulders surface.
+- Park all vehicles clear of the roadway and at least 10 feet from the shoulders surface.

-- DO work only in daylight and fair weather.
+- Work only in daylight and fair weather.

-- DO avoid overexertion.
+- Avoid overexertion.
 Take breaks and drink plenty of water.

-- DO keep vehicles on the same side of the highway as volunteers.
+- Keep vehicles on the same side of the highway as volunteers.

-- DO wear light-colored clothing and your safety vest at all times.
+- Wear light-colored clothing and your safety vest at all times.

-- DO wear heavy gloves, leather shoes or boots, and a hat and long sleeves to avoid sunburn.
+- Wear heavy gloves, leather shoes or boots, and a hat and long sleeves to avoid sunburn.

-- DO be alert for snakes, stinging insects, and noxious weeds.
+- Be alert for snakes, stinging insects, and noxious weeds.

-- DO avoid areas where herbicides were applied that day.
+- Avoid areas where herbicides were applied that day.